partha31/web-scrapping/README.md

 ## Output

 All outputs are written in truck-items.txt file.
 Here first the count displayed and the the item list as the expected interface.
+There is partial output of the initial url.